DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Methodology

 \subsubsection{Network Architecture of RewardCS}

 As shown in Fig.~\ref{img:m1}, RewardCS contains two key components: an encoder $r_{\wmi{e}}$ to produce a unified representations of 3D geometry and text, and a prediction head to generate a scalar reward score.
 The encoder $r_{\wmi{e}}$ integrates three modules: a 3D mesh encoder for geometric feature extraction, a text encoder for prompt representation, and a cross-modal fusion module to integrate the two.
-3D mesh encoder uses MeshMAE~\cite{meshmae}, a masked Vision Transformer (ViT) autoencoder for 3D meshes.
+3D mesh encoder uses MeshMAE~\citep{meshmae}, a masked Vision Transformer (ViT) autoencoder for 3D meshes, which shows strong performance in capturing global geometric structure and its robustness to partial inputs and structural noise.
 Each input mesh is divided into 256 non-overlapping patches, with each patch consisting of 64 triangular faces.
-Each face is represented by a 10-dimensional feature vector capturing geometric attributes like area, angles, surface normals, and inner products between face and vertex normals.
+Each face is represented by a 10-dimensional feature vector capturing geometric attributes like area, angles, surface normals.
 This strategy enables 3D mesh encoder to capture both localized surface details and global geometric context.

-For text encoder, it adopts MeshCLIP~\cite{cg3d} to map input text prompt into a sequence of semantic embeddings.
-To fuse mesh and text information, we apply a cross-attention mechanism: mesh tokens—including a learnable 128-dimensional class token prepended to the sequence—act as queries, while text tokens serve as keys and values.
-This design allows semantic guidance from the prompt to be injected into the geometric representation.
+For text encoder, it adopts MeshCLIP~\citep{cg3d} to map input text prompt into a sequence of semantic embeddings.
+To fuse mesh and text information, we apply a cross-attention mechanism: mesh tokens with a learnable 128-dimensional class token act as queries, while text tokens serve as keys and values.
+During training, the pretrained text encoder is frozen.
+This design ensures that semantic information from the text condition is injected directly into the mesh representation, so that the resulting embeddings are contextually modulated by the prompt.
 The class token, which captures the global fused context, is then passed to an MLP-based projection head to produce the final reward score.
+More rationale of the network architecture is in Appendix~\ref{app:rewardcs1}.